neondatabase/website/content/docs/guides/read-replica-prisma.md

    postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname
    ```

-   If you expect a high number of connections, select **Pooled connection** to add the `-pooler` flag to the connection string, but remember to append `?pgbouncer=true` to the connection string when using a pooled connection.
-Prisma requires this flag when using Prisma Client with PgBouncer.
+   If you expect a high number of connections, select **Pooled connection** to add the `-pooler` flag to the connection string.
 See [Use connection pooling with Prisma](/docs/guides/prisma#use-connection-pooling-with-prisma) for more information.

 ## Update your env file